 Provide pre-award workshops/webinars.
-Seventeen grantees reported holding preaward workshops and webinars for potential applicants to support them through the application process.
-The two grantees who did not report using TA set-aside funds for this activity noted they used other funds, such as the 3% administrative funds or state funds, to support grant administration activities such as this.
+Twenty-four grantees reported using TA setaside funds to hold pre-award workshops and webinars for potential applicants to support them through the application process.
+This included presenting the subgrant opportunity, describing the application process, detailing allowable costs under the subgrant, and providing information to assist potential applicants in determining if they were eligible to apply.
+The three grantees that did not report using the TA set-aside funds for this purpose noted they used other funds (e.g., CSP 3% administrative funds, state funds) to support grant administration activities such as pre-award workshops and webinars.

-Share resources on grants management.
-Fifteen grantees reported using a portion of TA set-aside funds to develop and disseminate resources related to grants management.
-This included creating and distributing grants management handbooks, posting information on the agency website, and sharing documents via electronic communications such as emails, newsletters, and listservs.
+Share grants management resources.
+Twenty-three grantees reported using a portion of their TA set-aside funds to develop and disseminate resources related to grants management.
+This included creating and distributing grants management handbooks, posting information on the agency website, and sharing documents via electronic communications, such as emails, newsletters, and listservs.